 Connected parties

-The proposal reflects some of the actions, which we have already prioritised.
+The proposal reflects some of the actions which we at Horse Racing Ireland have already prioritised.
 We agree wholeheartedly that traceability is a priority and we are working with all the connected parties to make it better.
 We have made much progress, with an already world-leading identification system, with the new digital version which allows for all the functionality which will make these things happen.
 Recent announcements about export protocols, requiring that the horse being exported must have an identity known to the AIMS system, is an example of traceability at work.

 We have strongly supported the growth of Treo Eile, which is performing some of the functions which the proposal calls for – a known database of horses suitable for progression to alternative careers, with an ongoing relationship with those horses.